On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Abelian Surfaces with Rational -isogeny

 \subsection{Examples}

-Thanks to Shiva Chidambaram, who helped us compute mod-$5$ Galois representations of abelian surfaces with a $1$-dim Galois-stable subspace, we were able to compute examples of abelian surfaces with rational $5$-isogenies with a polarization degree prime to $5$ and specific descriptions of $\psi$ when $p = 5$.
-Finally, we know by the algorithm that only characters $\psi, \psi^{-1}\chi$ occur in $\overline{\sigma}_A^{\sss}$, thus $\rho$ is irreducible in these examples. {\footnote{Please find the MAGMA code at \textit{https://github.com/cocoxhuang/Find-One-Dimension-Character/blob/main/find\_onedimchar.m}}} We also know $\End_{\Q}(A) = \Z$ by consulting LMFDB \cite{LMFDB-2-genus_2016}.
+Thanks to Shiva Chidambaram, who helped us compute mod-$5$ Galois representations of principally polarized abelian surfaces with a $1$-dimensional Galois-stable subspace, we were able to compute examples of principally polarized abelian surfaces with rational $5$-isogenies and specific descriptions of $\psi$ when $p = 5$.
+All surfaces obtained are Jacobians of genus 2 curves.
+Finally, we know by the algorithm that only characters $\psi, \psi^{-1}\chi$ occur in $\overline{\sigma}_A^{\sss}$, thus $\rho$ is irreducible in these examples. {\footnote{Please find the MAGMA code at \textit{https://github.com/cocoxhuang/Find-One-Dimension-Character/tree/main}}} We also know $\End_{\Q}(A) = \Z$ by consulting LMFDB \cite{lmfdb}.
 Please see Table 1 below.